 You will have an opportunity to discuss your assignment preferences and areas of interest during your initial interview with the Volunteer Staff.
-Please feel free to discuss available assignments or the need for assignment changes at anytime with the Volunteer and Community Resource Manager or Volunteer Staff.
+Please feel free to discuss available assignments or the need for assignment changes at anytime with the Director of Volunteer Services or Volunteer Office Staff.